 This 2,000 hectare reserve is situated in the heart of the Soutpansberg Mountains.
 It lies on the northern slope of the mountain with a number of rivers and streams, resulting in a wide range of habitats including Arid Mountain Bushveld, riverine forest and semi-deciduous scrub forest together with high mountain grassland, rocky slopes and high cliffs.
 A large variety of birds are to be found: Verreaux’s Eagles nest in sight of the lodge; Gorgeous Bush-Shrike, Blue-mantled Crested Flycatcher, Narina Trogon, Purple-crested Turaco and Crested Guineafowl can be seen around the lodge.
 A number of specials sighted here include Pink-throated Twinspot, Blue-spotted Wood-Dove, Golden-backed Pytilia, Cape Vulture, Peregrine Falcon, Black Stork and Bat Hawk.
 There are various accommodation options: Mashovhela Lodge has 6 en-suite chalets, 2 family units and 2 safari tents; there is also a fully-licensed restaurant and conference centre.
 Lokhovhela Mountain Cottages offer self-catering chalet accommodation for 16 people; a separate luxury en-suite cottage accommodating 6 people; and 4 en-suite dormitory-style chalets accommodating 4 people each.
 There are also several different camping options.

 Zvakanaka is a 74 hectare farm in the Eastern Soutpansberg just north of Louis Trichardt / Makhado.
 The vegetation ranges from grassland to wetland and semi-deciduous scrub forest.
 There are numerous trails on the property, a serious walk to the top of the mountain will reward with stunning views in all directions.
 The variety of habitats on the farm ensures plentiful and varied birdlife; species to be found include Gorgeous Bush Shrike, Crowned Eagle, Eastern Nicator, Lemon Dove, Green Twinspot, Crested Guineafowl, Black Sparrowhawk, Narina Trogon, Grassbird, White-starred Robin and Scaly-throated honey guide.
-There are two self-catering cottages: Igababa Cabin accommodates 2 people and Madala’s Cottage accommodates 4 people.
-Both cottages are strictly non-smoking zones.
-There is also a campsite with four exclusive sites, 3 of which have cement-floor shelters with power points and lights; there are 4 toilets and 2 showers for communal use.
+There are two self-catering cottages: Igababa Cabin accommodates two people and Madala’s Cottage accommodates four people.
+Both cottages are very private with beautiful views of the mountain through the expansive glass windows and doors.
+Both have outdoor double baths and plunge pools and both cottages are strictly non-smoking zones.
+There is also a campsite with four exclusive sites, placed to give optimum privacy.
+Three sites have cement-floor shelters with power points and lights, each also has a four-plate gas stove, kettle and sink.
+There are four toilets and two showers, as well as a washing machine and fridge-freezer, for communal use.